Music of Middle-earth: Settings of Tolkien's songs

 Donald Swann's 1967 song cycle The Road Goes Ever On contains six of Tolkien's songs.
 Five are set to music devised by Swann; the sixth, the Quenya song "Namárië", is set to a melody resembling a Gregorian chant, which Tolkien hummed to Swann.
 The scholar of music Emily Sulka sees Tolkien and Swann using the poems and music to link the story of the novel with "the road always continuing, even when one's individual travel is finished".
 She finds Swann's account of Tolkien's poems "highly effective".

 The Danish group The Tolkien Ensemble set all the poetry in The Lord of the Rings to music, publishing it on four CDs – An Evening in Rivendell (1997), A Night in Rivendell (2000), At Dawn in Rivendell (2002), and (with Christopher Lee) Leaving Rivendell (2005).
 The project was approved by the Tolkien family and the publishers, HarperCollins.
 Drawings by Queen Margrethe II of Denmark were used to illustrate the CDs.
 The settings were well received by critics.

+BBC Radio series

+For the 1981 BBC Radio 4 adaptation of The Lord of the Rings, composer Stephen Oliver provided an extensive suite of instrumental themes and song settings, composed within the English pastoral tradition and including a "dark, relentless theme tune [which] perfectly evokes danger and quest."
+Oliver was sought out in order to produce "essentially English" music, following a failed approach to Malcolm Arnold, and after series adapter Brian Sibley heard a recording of Oliver's theatrical music for a production of Alice Through the Looking Glass.

+A soundtrack album featuring a re-recorded and in some cases expanded suite of Oliver's music was released in 1981 as a vinyl LP.
+This was also included as a bonus CD/cassette in the 1995 commercial box set releases of the drama, and digitally remastered for inclusion in the revamped 2001 reissue (with a demo of John Le Mesurier singing Bilbo's Last Song as a bonus track).